 Michael Elkins, Director, Chair of the Compensation Committee, and Member of the Audit Committee, the Nominating and Corporate Governance Committee and the Finance Committee.
 Mr. Elkins became our director in November 2009.
+Mr. Elkins will become our Non-Executive Chairman of the Board of Directors and Chair of the Audit Committee effective as of the date of the Annual Meeting, subject to his election as a director at the Annual Meeting.
 He is currently self-employed as an investor and business consultant.
 From 2004 to 2012, Mr. Elkins was employed by affiliates of Avenue Capital Management II, L.P. (referred to collectively as "Avenue" herein), most recently as a Portfolio Manager of the Avenue U.S. Funds.
 In such capacity, Mr. Elkins was responsible for assisting with the direction of the investment activities of the Avenue U.S. strategy.
 Prior to joining Avenue, Mr. Elkins was a Portfolio Manager and Trader with ABP Investments US, Inc. While at ABP, he was responsible for actively managing high yield investments using a total return and special situations strategy.
 Prior to ABP, Mr. Elkins served as a Portfolio Manager and Trader for UBK Asset Management, after joining the company as a High Yield Credit Analyst.
-Previously, Mr. Elkins was a Credit Analyst for both Oppenheimer & Co., Inc. and Smith Barney, Inc. Mr. Elkins has served on the board of directors of Bowlmor AMF, a consumer bowling and leisure company, since August 2013.
+Previously, Mr. Elkins was a Credit Analyst for both Oppenheimer & Co., Inc. and Smith Barney, Inc. Mr. Elkins has served on the board of directors of Bowlmor

+AMF, a consumer bowling and leisure company, since August 2013.
 Mr. Elkins previously served on the board of directors of QCE Finance LLC, a restaurant franchise company, Trump Entertainment, a casino company, American Media, Inc., a media brands and magazine publishing company, Vertis Communication, an advertising services company, Milacron LLC, a plastics-processing technologies and industrial fluids supplier, and Ion Media Networks, Inc., a broadcast television station.
 Mr. Elkins serves or has served on the board of directors of each of these companies, all of which are private companies, in connection with a reorganization or refinancing involving affiliates of Avenue and as a result of his past position and association with Avenue.
 Mr. Elkins holds a B.A. in Marketing from George Washington University and an M.B.A. in Finance from the Goizueta Business School at Emory University.
 Our Board of Directors has concluded that Mr. Elkins should serve on the Board of Directors based upon his more than 15 years of investment portfolio management experience, including over 10 years investing in technology companies, including the semiconductor sector.